vladkinoman/just-my-notes/books/best-computer-science-books.md

 **[PEOPLEWARE: PRODUCTIVE PROJECTS AND TEAMS](https://www.goodreads.com/book/show/18224718-peopleware) BY TOM DEMARCO (LEGEND!)**

+**[THE MYTHICAL MAN-MONTH: ESSAYS ON SOFTWARE ENGINEERING](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) BY FREDERICK P. BROOKS JR. (A COLLECTION OF ESSAYS ON THE MANAGEMENT AND PLANNING OF GOOD SOFTWARE ENGINEERING; LEGEND!)**

 **[CODERS AT WORK: REFLECTIONS ON THE CRAFT OF PROGRAMMING](https://www.goodreads.com/book/show/6713575-coders-at-work) BY PETER SEIBEL (LEGEND!)**

+---

 **[STRUCTURE AND INTERPRETATION OF COMPUTER PROGRAMS (SICP)](https://www.goodreads.com/book/show/43713.Structure_and_Interpretation_of_Computer_Programs) BY HAROLD ABELSON, GERALD JAY SUSSMAN, JULIE SUSSMAN (FREE BOOK; LEGEND!)**